45 Amazing Facts About Airplanes That Will Make Your Mind Soar

-The most expensive First Class seat costs over $30,000.
+The most expensive First Class seat costs more than $30,000.

-The Etihad Airways First Apartment, a private room with a bed, armchair, vanity and makeup mirror, and onboard shower, can run you close to $40,000 for a round-trip ticket from New York to Dubai.
+The Etihad Airways First Apartment—a private room with a bed, armchair, vanity and makeup mirror, and onboard shower—can easily run you more than $30,000 for a round-trip ticket from New York to Dubai.

 Your taste buds change in flight.

 Good news for those who don’t find airplane meals particularly palatable: you’re not actually tasting as much of them as you might imagine.
-The difference in air pressure and the low humidity in a plane’s cabin make it more difficult for your taste buds to register sweet and salty flavors.
+According to the folks at JetBlue, the difference in air pressure and the low humidity in a plane’s cabin make it more difficult for your taste buds to register sweet and salty flavors.